Robert De Niro: 1992–1997: Directorial debut and crime dramas

+In 1996 a video game produced by De Niro called 9: The Last Resort was released.
+A surreal point and click puzzle game about a hotel filled with strange characters.
+De Niro met the game's director Buzz Hayes when Hayes worked at Lucasfilm.
+The game did not do well at launch and Hayes is quoted as saying "I wouldn’t call it a failure. it was just kind of a quiet landing."

 The following year, he appeared in James Mangold's Cop Land (1997), a crime-drama co-starring Sylvester Stallone, Harvey Keitel and Ray Liotta.
 De Niro plays Internal Affairs investigator Lt.
 Moe Tilden, who explores police corruption in a New Jersey town.
 The film opened to a generally warm response, although Barbara Shulgasser of San Francisco Examiner criticized De Niro's acting in certain scenes, suggesting Mangold put De Niro in a "manufactured situation", preventing him from realizing his full potential.
 De Niro co-starred and co-produced Wag the Dog (1997).
 The film is a political satire about a biased publicist (De Niro) and a Hollywood producer (Dustin Hoffman) who fabricate a war in Albania to cover up a U.S. president's sex scandal.
 In January 1998, a month after its release, the Clinton–Lewinsky scandal dominated the headlines, which helped the film generate publicity.
 As a result, Wag the Dog was well-received and made the list of Roger Ebert's ten best films of 1997.
 De Niro also had a supporting role in Quentin Tarantino's Jackie Brown in that same year.